PeerHerholz/BIDSonym/README.rst

 	positional arguments:
 	  bids_dir              The directory with the input dataset formatted according to the BIDS standard.
-	  output_dir            The directory where the not de-identified raw files should be stored, in case you decide to keep them.
 	  {participant,group}   Level of the analysis that will be performed.
 Multiple participant level analyses can be run independently (in parallel) using the same output_dir.